Adcote School: Adcote Hall

-Adcote School.
-The building was constructed in 1879 and is Grade I listed.

 The medieval 'vill' or settlement of Addecote has had a written history since Saxon times.
 The original name is probably 'Addancot', the cottage of 'Adda'.
 At the time of the Norman Conquest, the 'vill' formed part of the manor of Little Ness, which was given by William the Conqueror to his kinsman, Roger de Montgomery.
 In 1603 King James I, by letters patent, granted the manor of Little Ness, including Adcote, to the Protestant branch of the Howard family, Thomas, Earl of Suffolk, who in turn sold it to the Craven family.
 Adcote was divided up during the early part of the eighteenth century and was reunited by the controversial colonial figure – Clive of India.
 From Clive's will we learn that he had purchased the lands stretching from Baschurch to Little Ness.
 In 1850 Robert Clive's great grandson, sold his land to Henry Dickenson, of Coalbrookdale, who was married to Deborah Darby.
 In 1868 the property was conveyed to Rebecca Darby, the widow of Alfred Darby.